RealSvildr/SQLMinimal/README.md

 # SQLMinimal

-This library was made based on Entity Framework, but focusing the sql connection, with the objective to be small and faster.
+This library was made based at the System.Data.Entity, but with the objective to be smaller and faster.

+It used the Entity Framework 2.5

 TODO:
   * Create a disposable method.